Japanese used vehicle exporting: Russia

 While Russia has right hand traffic, it allows the importation of LHT vehicles if they pass the technical inspection.
 This is compulsory for all street-legal vehicles in Russia.
 Although a prohibitively high import tariff is levied on cars more than seven years old, to protect local industry, the oldest Japanese vehicles usually pass the inspection, if they were well maintained.
 Vehicles imported to Russia are sometimes exported to North Korea and Central Asia.

 Due to sanctions placed on Russia in the aftermath of the Russian-Ukrainian War in 2022, they greatly affect used car exports.

 Saudi Arabia

 Unlike the UAE, Saudi Arabia does not allow imports of vehicles from Japan or any LHT country because only left hand drive vehicles are allowed.
 Additionally, right hand drive to left hand drive modifications as well as vehicles from Israel are not allowed due to the laws against Israeli goods.

 Singapore

 Used Japanese cars that are imported into Singapore must be 3 years old or less.

 United Arab Emirates

-Some vehicles like the Toyota Fortuner, Toyota Hiace, and the Nissan Skyline R34 have been imported to the UAE and are sometimes converted to left hand drive.
-Right hand drive vehicles are legal and sometimes remain RHD for transit or sporting purposes.
+Some vehicles like the Toyota Fortuner, Toyota Hiace, and the Nissan Skyline R34 have been imported to the UAE and are sometimes converted to left-hand drive.

+Importing and exporting right-hand drive vehicles is legal, however right-hand drive vehicles can be only registered if the car age is more than 25 years and only as a "Classic".

+Ukraine

+The Verkhovna Rada, in 2006, prohibits imports of used cars that are more than eight years ago, except if they're used for humanitarian purposes.
+Vehicles have to meet at least Euro 2 emission standards and above.

+Bill No. 9238, adopted by the VR on 28 June 2023, is allowing the import of RHD vehicles for military use in order to provide most units with the needed vehicles.